bitcoin-science/nftmine/README.md

 Sample front-running names: **EtherMine**, **NFTMine**

+## Abstrac Idea

+Have a "vitrual blockchain" mining economy using NFTs that you can mine using proof-of-work.

 ## Key Concepts

 1. On your browser, be able to proof-of-work (POW) mine to get an NFT